tk-notes/lucas-meier-blog/content/posts/2019/08/poline/index.md

 }
 ```
 The first thing to notice is the extra information in addition to the syntax
 tree.
-We've moved all of the string litterals in our program into an external
+We've moved all of the string literals in our program into an external
 table, and we have an index for the main function.
 The main work done by
-simplification is to remove litteral strings and names from our syntax tree.
+simplification is to remove literal strings and names from our syntax tree.
 Instead of referring to functions by their name, we refer to them by their
 index.
-We now refer to string litterals in the AST by their position in the table.
+We now refer to string literals in the AST by their position in the table.
 Variables are referred to by their position on their stack.

 ## Stack indices